Typical Helpline phonecall

 This case study is representative of a typical call taken on the National Domestic Violence Helpline.

 Please note: For reasons of confidentiality, real names and genuine cases are not recorded in specific detail, although the Helpline are able to record statistical information from our monitoring data in order to inform funders and assess service delivery.
+The image on this page does not depict the actual caller.

 If you would like to share your story about your call to the Helpline, please do let us know.